In Florida, a divorce is referred to as a Dissolution of Marriage. Florida recognizes two grounds for divorce:

 Florida law no longer recognizes the term custody of a child.
 Instead, the law requires a Parenting Plan which governs the relationship between the child and parent and includes a time-sharing schedule which specifies the times the minor child will spend with each parent.

 The Law requires that a parent provide support for his or her child.
 The amount of child support to be paid is determined by guidelines provided by Florida Law and is found in Florida Statute 61.30.
-The guidelines take into account factors such as:

 Florida law favors a time-sharing schedule where a minor child has frequent and continuing contact with both parents.